whatdislol/System_Analyzer/README.md

   * Charge percentage
 ___

-### Average CPU Usage Report
+### 5. Average CPU Usage Report
  ![report select1](screenshots/report_select1.png)  ![report select1](screenshots/report_select2.png)

-This block displays the different durations of the report in which the user can select.
+This block displays the different durations of the average cpu usage report in which the user can select.
 Use the left or right arrow key to naivate(or use A or D), and enter to get the report. <br>
 **Note: The report shows numbers from the past X seconds.** <br>
 ### Examples